MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The message activity carries conversation information between the parties.
 In an echo bot example, the message activities are carrying simple text and the channel will render this text.
 Alternatively, the message activity might carry text to be spoken, suggested actions or cards to be displayed.

 In this example, the bot created and sent a message activity in response to the inbound message activity it had received.
-However, a bot can respond in other ways to a received message activity; it’s not uncommon for a bot to respond to a conversation update activity by sending some welcome text in a message activity.
+However, a bot can respond in other ways to a received message activity; it's not uncommon for a bot to respond to a conversation update activity by sending some welcome text in a message activity.
 More information can be found in [welcoming the user](bot-builder-welcome-user.md).

+## The SDK

+The Bot Framework SDK builds upon a REST service.
+While you don't need to understand the REST service to use the SDK, understanding some of its features can be helpful.

 ### HTTP Details

 Activities arrive at the bot from the Bot Framework Service via an HTTP POST request.
 The bot responds to the inbound POST request with a 200 HTTP status code.
 Activities sent from the bot to the channel are sent on a separate HTTP POST to the Bot Framework Service.
 This, in turn, is acknowledged with a 200 HTTP status code.

-The protocol doesn’t specify the order in which these POST requests and their acknowledgments are made.
+The protocol doesn't specify the order in which these POST requests and their acknowledgments are made.
 However, to fit with common HTTP service frameworks, typically these requests are nested, meaning that the outbound HTTP request is made from the bot within the scope of the inbound HTTP request.
 This pattern is illustrated in the earlier diagram.
 Since there are two distinct HTTP connections back to back, the security model must provide for both.

 > [!NOTE]
 > The bot has 15 seconds to acknowledge the call with a status 200 on most channels.
 If the bot does not respond within 15 seconds, an HTTP GatewayTimeout error (504) occurs.